"""This module implements *deep simplification* for Real Closed Fields by

 abc.simplify.InternalRepresentation[AtomicFormula, Term, Variable, int]):

-"""Implements the abstract methods :meth:`add() <.abc.simplify.InternalRepresentation.add>`,
+"""Implements the abstract methods

-:meth:`extract() <.abc.simplify.InternalRepresentation.extract>`, and :meth:`next_()
+:meth:`extract() <.abc.simplify.InternalRepresentation.extract>`, and

-<.abc.simplify.InternalRepresentation.next_>` of it super class
+of its super class :class:`.abc.simplify.InternalRepresentation`.
+Required

-:class:`.Sets.simplify.Simplify` for instantiating the type variable
+by :class:`.RCF.simplify.Simplify` for instantiating the type variable

 :data:`.abc.simplify.ρ` of :class:`.abc.simplify.Simplify`.